The President’s Initiative for Faculty Innovations in Teaching and Technology

 - Feasibility of the project within the time frame and with available resources.

-- Connection to one or more of our focus areas for 2018 projects including: OER, zero- cost materials, accessible materials, active learning, and fostering community and connections in the classroom.
+- Connection to one or more of our focus areas for 2019 projects including: OER, accessible materials, and public humanities.

 Whom should I contact if I have questions?